nmhkahn/dreamstyler/README.md

 Experimental results demonstrate its superior performance across multiple scenarios, suggesting its promising potential in artistic product creation.

 ## Codes
-The training code and datasets will soon be hosted at [webtoon/dreamstyler](https://github.com/webtoon/dreamstyler).
-Please stay tuned!
+The training code and datasets are in [webtoon/dreamstyler](https://github.com/webtoon/dreamstyler).

 ## Citation
 ```